 As mentioned above, this is more common in older games (especially the Golden Age of Arcade Games), and part of what makes a game Nintendo Hard.
 Modern tactical shooters also use this feature as well, even if Instant Death Bullet itself also grates on the "realism" bit.

-Some games will give the One-Hit-Point Wonder access to a Single Use Shield, body armor or other powerups that allow them to take extra hits, but they still count as examples of this trope, provided that the character does not start off with said method of taking an extra hit.
+Some games will give the One-Hit-Point Wonder access to a Single-Use Shield, body armor or other powerups that allow them to take extra hits, but they still count as examples of this trope, provided that the character does not start off with said method of taking an extra hit.

 In some cases, this creates the bizarre effect of giving the Goddamned Bats more health than the player.

 Rocket Tag Gameplay have everyone in this situation, so that whoever manages to hit first will win.
+Compare Untouchable Until Tagged, where a single failure to dodge dooms a character.

 Has nothing to do with a One-Hit Wonder, although it is sometimes referred to as such.